 Provide Supporting Documents

-When applying to have your prior learning recognised through Advanced Standing, unless the learning was completed at Southern Cross University, you MUST provide evidence to prove you already have the knowledge, skills and qualities to meet the learning outcome requirements of units (subjects) within the Southern Cross course.
+When applying for credit, unless the learning was completed at Southern Cross University, you MUST provide evidence to prove you already have the knowledge and skills to meet the learning outcome requirements of units (subjects) within the course.

 The term evidence applies to any supporting documents submitted with an application for Advanced Standing to verify your prior learning.